 -Class email lists may be used for academic and related program and professional announcements only.
 Messages with commercial, disruptive or malicious purposes are in violation of this policy.
 Professors are encouraged to plan and communicate the timing of breaks in each class, to enable students to participate more fully in the classroom sessions without unplanned interruptions.

 -Should be shown for the contributions of others by listening when others are speaking, and by responding to each other in turn.
 (In large group settings, this may require the raising of hands.)

 -Should be demonstrated through a sensitivity regarding differences in gender, culture, religion, sexual orientation and social background.

 -Should never make fellow students or their opinions feel unwelcome or unsafe.
 Students are never to engage in bullying, in all its forms, eg; cyber, physical, sexual, verbal or emotional.

 In the interest of decreasing disruptions for others in the classroom, and in mentor and study groups, students must be considerate of others in the use of:

 -Students are encouraged to bring their laptops to class for note-taking.
 However, it would be advisable to identify early in the term whether non-users will be distracted by typing sounds.
 If this appears to be the case, the class needs to agree on the best way to accommodate, perhaps designating areas for “users” and “non-users”.

 -Volume / ringers on all computers, cell phones and other personal organizers should be muted.

 -Respectful and appropriate use of the above, or any equipment supplied by the department/university is expected at all times (i.e., audio-visual equipment, OT assessment tools, lab equipment).

--Photography and filming within a classroom is not permitted, without consent of the instructor.
+-Photography and filming within a classroom, Faculty office, staff office, or a study group, is not permitted, without consent of the instructor.